acreddy9/Melody-Maker-MLE/README.md

 To use:
 1. Download the zip file, navigate to the directory where it is stored and compile/run the composer.java class
 2. The program will prompt you to enter the number of notes you would like to generate
-3. The song that is generated will be played!
+3. The song that is generated will be played automatically!